Our Spiritual Leaders

 Most importantly, Rabbi Klein is married to Jen, who is an immigration attorney.
 They have a four year old son Micah and newborn daughter Norah.

-Sarah is a student at the Rabbinical School of Hebrew College and a member of the Wexner Graduate Fellowship.
-She is thrilled to be serving the Boston Synagogue community as Rabbinic Intern this year!
+Salem Pearce is a third-year rabbinical student at Hebrew College and is thrilled to be serving the Boston Synagogue community in her first rabbinic intern position.

 Rabbi Lanckton received his BA in Theater Studies and Philosophy from Yale College in 1990 and his rabbinic ordination, with a major in Talmud, from the Jewish Theological Seminary in 1996.
 He served at two Jewish Community Centers and a Hillel Center before joining the Chaplaincy at Massachusetts General Hospital and beginning his time teaching at the Boston Synagogue.
 He enjoys nurturing creative connections in the Jewish com munity and in the larger community.
 He lives with his family in Brookline